system76/tech-docs/src/models/thelio-major-b1-b2-r1-r2/repairs.md

 **Screws:** 16 total
   - 8 Thumbscrews (Phillips/Crosshead) on the Top Case.
-  - 4 Thumbscrews (Phillips/Crosshead) on the CPU Cooler Shroud.
+  - 4 Thumbscrews (Phillips/Crosshead) on the CPU Cooler duct.
   - 4 Bracket Screws securing the CPU heat sink.

 <!-- all of these screw numbers will need verified-->

 1. Follow the steps in [Removing the Top Case.](#removing-the-top-case)
-2. Follow the steps in [Removing the CPU Cooler Shroud.](#removing-the-shroud)
+2. Follow the steps in [Removing the CPU Cooler duct.](#removing-the-duct)
 3. Follow the steps in [Removing the GPU](#removing-the-gpu) (if applicable).
 4. Gently but firmly separate the Cooling Fans from the Heat Sink.
 The fans are held on by clips which can be pried from the sides of the heat sink.
 5. Next, disconnect the power cables from the Cooling Fans.